Foundry-Workshop/ammo-swapper/README.md

 *If you have **any** suggestion or idea on new contents, hit me up on Discord!*

+## System support

+Module supports following systems:
+* DnD5e (tested version 2.2.2)
+* PF1 (tested version 9.2)
+* PF2e (tested version 5.2.3)
+* SFRPG (tested version 0.24.2)
+* WFRP4e (tested version 6.6.1)

+For additional support please open an [issue](https://github.com/Foundry-Workshop/ammo-swapper/issues), or you can use the API to include support within your system/module.

 ## Contact

-If you wish to contact me for any reason, reach me out on Discord using my tag: `Forien#2130`
+If you wish to contact me for any reason, reach me out on Discord using my handle: `forien`

 ## Support